-- Dark Sky Lighting and signage;

-- Telecommunications and distribution feeder line for electrical service;

-- Secondary containment for transformer oil spill control on applicable equipment;
+- Secondary containment for transformer oil spill control on applicable equipment

-- One spare SF6 filler tank;
+- One spare SF6 filler tank

-- Graveled internal access road; and
+- Graveled internal access road

 - Perimeter security fencing

 The fenced portion of the 230 kV substation would be approximately 4 acres in size.
-An approximately 7-foot-tall chain-link fence, a minimum of 7 feet tall and a maximum of 12 feet tall (with an additional including 1 foot 1.5 feet of barbed wire), would be installed around the remaining perimeter of the 230 kV substation.
+A chain-link fence, a minimum of 7-feet-tall, with an additional 1 foot of barbed wire would be installed around the remaining perimeter of the 230 kV substation.